neumino/neumino.github.io/movies.md

-### The Emoji Movie
+### Descendants 2
-*Released on 2017-07-28, vote average 4.6*
+*Released on 2017-07-21, vote average 8.1*

-Gene, a multi-expressional emoji, sets out on a journey to become a normal emoji.
+When the pressure to be royal becomes too much for Mal, she returns to the Isle of the Lost where her archenemy Uma, Ursula&#39;s daughter, has taken her spot as self-proclaimed queen.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/KFv5bgIOlg4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/iwE57nUG80?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>